How to Find Blank Cells in Excel (8 Easy Ways)

 This method finds blank cells for individual columns instead of the whole data range.
 So, if we want to find the blank cells from the column with the heading Tuesday we have to filter this column individually for blank cells like the previous example.

-8.1.
-Spotting First Blank Cell in Column with Formula
+Method 8.1. – Spot the First Blank Cell in a Column with a Formula

 In this method, we will use a formula to find the first blank cell from a column.
 We have given a screenshot below of our dataset.
 There are blank cells in column C. We will find the first blank cell from that column and will return the cell number in cell G9.